 \section{Abstract}

-In this work we propose and analyze a new framework to learn feedback control policies that exhibit provable guarantees on the closed-loop performance and robustness to bounded (adversarial) perturbations.
-These policies are learned from expert demonstrations without any prior knowledge of the task, its cost function, and system dynamics.
-In contrast to the existing algorithms in imitation learning and inverse reinforcement learning, we use a Lipschitz-constrained loss minimization scheme to learn control policies with certified robustness.
-We establish robust stability of the closed-loop system under the learned control policy and derive an upper bound on its regret, which bounds the sub-optimality of the closed-loop performance with respect to the expert policy.
-We also derive a robustness bound for the deterioration of the closed-loop performance under bounded (adversarial) perturbations on the state measurements.
-Ultimately, our results suggest the existence of an underlying tradeoff between nominal closed-loop performance and adversarial robustness, and that improvements in nominal closed-loop performance can only be made at the expense of robustness to adversarial perturbations.
+In this work, we propose a framework to learn feedback control policies with guarantees on closed-loop generalization and adversarial robustness.
+These policies are learned directly from expert demonstrations, contained in a dataset of state-control input pairs, without any prior knowledge of the task and system model.
+We use a Lipschitz-constrained loss minimization scheme to learn feedback policies with certified closed-loop robustness, wherein the Lipschitz constraint serves as a mechanism to tune the generalization performance and robustness to adversarial disturbances.
+Our analysis exploits the Lipschitz property to obtain closed-loop guarantees on generalization and robustness of the learned policies.
+In particular, we derive a finite sample bound on the policy learning error and establish robust closed-loop stability under the learned control policy.
+We also derive bounds on the closed-loop regret with respect to the expert policy and the deterioration of closed-loop performance under bounded (adversarial) disturbances to the state measurements.
 Numerical results validate our analysis and demonstrate the effectiveness of our robust feedback policy learning framework.
+Finally, our results suggest the existence of a potential tradeoff between nominal closed-loop performance and adversarial robustness, and that improvements in nominal closed-loop performance can only be made at the expense of robustness to adversarial perturbations.